Chapter 3 Using R Markdown

 1. You can run a specific code chunk by clicking the green triangle button located within each chunk.
 This action will execute the entire chunk, including all the code it contains.

-Note all the code chunks in a single markdown document work together like a normal R script.
-That is if you assign a value to a variable in the first chunk, you can call this variable in the second chunk; the same applies for libraries.
-Also note that every time you compile a markdown document, it’s done in a “fresh” R session.
-If you’re calling a variable that exist in your working environment, but isn’t explicitly created in the markdown document you’ll get an error.
+Note all the code chunks in a single document work together like a normal R script.
+That is, if you assign a value to a variable in the first chunk, you can use this variable in the second chunk.
+Also note that every time you knit an R Markdown document, it’s done in a “fresh” R session.
+If you’re using a variable that exist in your working environment, but isn’t explicitly created in the document, you’ll get an error.

-In R Markdown, structuring your document with clear headings and subheadings is simple using the pound (#) sign.
+Structure your document with clear headings and subheadings by using the pound (#) sign.
 This not only helps in organizing content but also aids in creating a table of contents if required.
+The level of heading is denoted by the number of # signs, as you saw with R script headings in the previous section.

 • Main Headings: Use a single pound sign (i.e. # Main Heading)